dha201/100-days-of-code/log.md

 ## Today's Progress:
   (The Complete Developer's Guide" course)<br>
-  ✅Bootstrap + excercies(Start-Up page) <br>
+  ✅Bootstrap + exercise (Start-Up page) <br>
   ✅Bootstrap Grid <br>
   ✅How to create an email campaign landing page w/ Mailchimp ✅How to publish your website online w/ Github
 ### Thoughts:
-- So far, Bootstrap seems like a very useful libary, especially for creating a website in a timely manner.
-There are a lot of tools and ultities in there that I was able to test around in the project like Grid, Flex, Button and special hover before and after effects.
+- So far, Bootstrap seems like a very useful library, especially for creating a website in a timely manner.
+There are a lot of tools and utilities in there that I was able to test around in the project like Grid, Flex, Button and special hover before and after effects.
 However, tbh I still had a difficult time with figuring out how to align all the contents.
-I'm not sure if this was due to me missing some part from the turtorial or the new updated version of Bootstrap requires different methods to align some elements like a line breaker.
-Which, I had to include some extra ultilities and element that wasn't a part of the turtorial.
+I'm not sure if this was due to me missing some part from the tutorial or the new updated version of Bootstrap requires different methods to align some elements like a line breaker.
+Which, I had to include some extra utilities and element that wasn't a part of the tutorial.
 Otherwise, everything went pretty smoothly, I was able to add some additional features, but nothing to brag about.